 What is the Summer Reading Program?

-The purpose of this program is to begin the college experience with reflection on some fundamental themes, and to enhance the intellectual community of the campus.
-All new Freshmen will receive a copy of a common book to read before they begin at the Mount.
-After reading a book over the summer, students will discuss it during Orientation, and return to several of its themes throughout the academic year in classes in the Veritas Program and in extra-curricular events.
+All new freshmen will receive a copy of a common book to read in the summer before they begin their first year at The Mount.
+Students discuss this book during Summer Orientation with their Orientation groups and Peer Mentors, and return to several of its themes throughout the academic year in classes and in the Veritas Symposium course.
 New students will receive the book and a reading guide early in the summer before their Freshman year so they have plenty of time to read and reflect on the themes of the book.

 The summer reading is Being Human, edited by Leon Kass, selections of which will be identified for students to read.

 What does it mean to be human?
 What makes us human?
 What gives us dignity?
 What can make us happy?
 What makes life worth living?

 Formulating and seeking answers to such fundamental questions is at the heart of a liberal education.

 Everyday social practices and common technologies raise the question of what human life is for and why it is valuable.
 Every day, in our personal challenges and choices, we must confront these questions.
 With the way we lead our lives, we speak answers to these questions.